 - Co-Curricular Record

 In order to participate in Fall Orientation, you will need a Vulnerable Sector Check.
 This can be done through your local police station.
-Please email email@example.com if you experience challenges in obtaining a Vulnerable Sector Police Record Check (PRC) completed by Fall Orientation Week there will be NO EXCEPTIONS, and you will be unable to participate in the program this year.
+Please email email@example.com if you experience challenges in obtaining a Vulnerable Sector Police Record Check.

 The Ottawa Police Record Check Services has moved to an online system.
 You can either have your PRC emailed to you (in .pdf) form or mailed to you.
-While we prefer a mailed copy, we will accept a digital copy of your PRC.
-It is your responsibility to print out and bring in your digital copy, we will NOT print your digital PRC for you.
-You can still get your Police Record Check processed in person ONLY at the Queensview Location (2670 Queensview Drive).
+You can still get your Police Record Check processed online at www.ottawapolice.ca/en/contact-us/Police-Record-Checks.aspx).
+It will cost approximately $20 for your Vulnerable Sector Check (VSC), all volunteers will receive a Spirit Day item in exchange for paying for their VSC.

-- If you are returning to Toronto for the summer, you must submit your PRC application using this form Toronto Police Record Check form (PDF).
+- If you are returning to Toronto for the summer, you must submit your PRC application using this form Toronto Police Record Check Form (PDF).
 This is not a volunteer letter, this form is just to allow a PRC to be completed.
 There is a processing fee at Toronto Police Services, all volunteers will receive a Spirit Day item in exchange for paying for their VSC.